-Freezing Zucchini: A Great Way to Chill Out
+Freezing Zucchini and Summer Squash: A Great Way to Chill Out

 Follow these steps and enjoy nutritious zucchini any time.

-For the home gardener, zucchini is often a first round pick when planning the summer garden.
-With good reason.
+For the home gardener, zucchini is often a first-round pick when planning the summer garden, and with good reason.
 Easy to grow and with a long growing season, zucchini is an easy home run when looking to fill the gathering basket.

 And fill it you will.
 Harvest begins in early summer and does not let up until summer is over.
 Depending on your growing zone, that can mean a whole lot of zucchini.